neilotoole/xcgo/README.md

 # neilotoole/xcgo

-`xcgo` is a maximalist Docker image for cross-compiling and releasing/distrubting CGo-enabled Go/Golang applications.
-It can build macOS, Windows and Linux CGo projects for arch `amd64`.
+`xcgo` is a maximalist Docker image for cross-compiling and releasing/distributing CGo-enabled Go/Golang applications.
+It can build and dist macOS, Windows and Linux CGo projects for arch `amd64`.

-> No effort has yet been made to provide support for other
-> archs such as `386` (or for an OS beyond the three big ones),
-> but pull requests are welcome.

-> Also, no effort has been made to make this image slim. `xcgo` by mission is
-> maximalist (`3GB+` image), but it seems highly likely the `Dockerfile` can be slimmed down.
-Again, pull requests are welcome.

 `xcgo` has what gophers crave:

 - `go 1.14`
-- `macOS SDK 10.15` Catalina
+- `OSX SDK` Catalina / `macOS 10.15`
-- `docker` CLI
+- `docker`
 - `snapcraft`
 - `goreleaser`
 - `golangci-lint`